imagej/imagej.github.io/_pages/plugins/spim-bead-registration-deprecated.md

 <!-- -->

 -   **Crop Offset Output Image X/Y/Z**: Defines the cropping offset in the x/y/z-dimension of the output image relative to the uncropped image.
-A value of 0 means no cropping. **Note:** All the values are relative to the downsampling factor in **Output Image Scaling**.
+A value of 0 means no cropping.
+    {% include notice icon="note" content="all the values are relative to the downsampling factor in **Output Image Scaling**." %}
 -   **Crop Size Output Image X/Y/Z**: Defines the cropped size in the x/y/z-dimension of the output image relative to the uncropped image.
-A value of 0 means no cropping. **Note:** All the values are relative to the downsampling factor in **Output Image Scaling**.
+A value of 0 means no cropping.
+    {% include notice icon="note" content="all the values are relative to the downsampling factor in **Output Image Scaling**." %}

 ## Plugin Wishlist